Buffy the Vampire Slayer in popular culture: Film

 In the international release of the 2004 Russian film Night Watch, a major character is seen watching television which is airing a scene from the show where Buffy meets Dracula in the cemetery – dubbed into Russian.
 On the DVD version when the movie is dubbed into English the original audio for the episode is used.

 In the 2004 family comedy Johnson Family Vacation one of the main characters is seen watching the episode "Chosen" where Buffy is seen fighting ubervamps during the climactic battle seen within the Hellmouth.

 In the 2004 American comedy White Chicks, Marcus refers to the self-racist, black, football player Latrell as "Buffy the White Girl Slayer".

 The 2005 Australian film Hating Alison Ashley also briefly refers to Buffy.
 When brainstorming plots for a school play, two girls talk about "a normal girl, who's beautiful..." and "one day as she is walking through the cemetery she realises she's...BUFFY!"
 Their idea is knocked back immediately.

 In the 2007 film The Jane Austen Book Club, directed by Robin Swicord, also starring Marc Blucas who played Riley Finn on Buffy the Vampire Slayer, Jocelyn finds herself surrounded by Buffy fans as to she is around a "Buffy convention" called the "Buffy Contingency."

 In the 2010 American vampire spoof Vampires Suck, based in most part on Twilight film series, Buffy is portrayed by Krystal Mayo.
 She uses an outfit similar to Buffy the Vampire Slayer Season Eight No. 1 cover.

 In 2011 film remake Fright Night vampire hunter Peter Vincent (David Tennant) refers to Charley (Anton Yelchin) and his girlfriend Amy (Imogen Poots) as their "little Scooby Gang" because of their desire to kill a vampire.

 At the end of My Name Is Bruce, Bruce Campbell tells Jeff and Kelly to call Buffy the next time they unleash a demon from Hell.

-In 2012, adult entertainment company, Adam & Eve Pictures, released a pornographic parody film based on the show starring Lexi Belle as Buffy.
+In 2012, adult entertainment company Adam & Eve Pictures released a pornographic parody film based on the show starring Lexi Belle as Buffy.

 In 2014, the character Stosh "Piz" Piznarski in Veronica Mars refers to the main setting of Neptune, California as sitting on top of a Hellmouth.

 In the 2020 film The New Mutants, there is a scene where the characters have the show playing on a TV in the background.

-In 2025's The Naked Gun, Frank Drebin Jr. (Liam Neeson) loans Beth (Pamela Anderson) his DVR so she can binge the "Buffy" episodes he recorded.
+In 2025's The Naked Gun, Frank Drebin Jr. (Liam Neeson) lends Beth (Pamela Anderson) his DVR so she can binge the "Buffy" episodes he recorded.
 However, when he sees she hooked the device up to the internet, he discovers the episodes have been erased, and laments their loss by naming several secondary characters he will miss seeing, including Cordelia and Oz.